Hopac/Hopac/Docs/Inverting.md

      | Cons (l, ls) -> cons l (merge rs ls)
 ```

-There is no nice way to write the above kind of `merge` for lazy streams.
+There is no nice to write the above kind of `merge` for lazy streams.
+However,
-However, there is one problem with the above formulation.
+there is one problem with the above implementation.
 Can you spot it?

 The above version of `merge` produces an *ephemeral* stream: it could produce
 different results each time it is examined.
 We don't want that, because it
-could lead to nasty inconsistencies.
-So, in practice, when writing choice
+could lead to nasty inconsistencies when the stream is consumed by multiple
+clients.
+So, in practice, when writing choice stream combinators, we will make
-stream combinators, we will make sure that the we *memoize* the streams.
+sure that streams always produce the same results and in this case we can
+*memoize* the stream.

 To memoize choice streams, we introduce a couple of auxiliary memoizing
 combinators: